openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 be present more than once.

 `path`:
-: REQUIRED if the Credential Format uses a JSON-based claims structure (e.g., IETF SD-JWT VC, W3C Verifiable Credentials and Anon Creds); MUST NOT be present otherwise.
+: REQUIRED if the Credential Format uses a JSON-based claims structure (e.g., IETF SD-JWT VC and W3C Verifiable Credentials); MUST NOT be present otherwise.
 The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the Verifiable Credential, as defined in (#claims_path_pointer).